News and media

 DFDS' founding father, the Danish financier Carl Frederik Tietgen, was born in Odense in 1829.
 After completing school he was apprenticed to a merchant, before becoming one of the most important figures in the history of Danish shipping.

-DFDS is always trying to better the our customer's experience, and this can sometimes mean joining forces with an existing company in order to enter a new region or a new market.
+DFDS is always trying to improve our customer’s experience, and this can sometimes mean joining forces with another company in order to enter a new region or a new market.

 See the history of DFDS’ recent mergers and acquisitions, and learn more about our expanding Freight and Logistics networks.